 On a related note, I’ve been showing them how to spit and hang upside down from a tree limb, not necessarily at the same time but not necessarily not at the same time.
 The difficulty of doing the latter is that you’re liable to spit up your nose, which can be most unpleasant.
-My daughters allow this as long as they wear sunscreen.
+My daughters allow this as long as the kids wear sunscreen.
 That’s modern parenting for you.
-Sometimes you have to make compromises in life.

 Here’s how to make peanut butter fart.
 It doesn’t matter where you buy your peanut butter (assuming you don’t make it from scratch), although you’ll need the organic, non-GMO, gluten free, unmixed kind.
 You can find it in most places.
 I usually go to Safeway, since my conscience won’t allow me to spend eight dollars on a jar of “all natural” anything somewhere else (e.g., Whole Foods).
 Stir the peanut butter with a butterknife or spoon to mix it.
 After mixing, screw the lid back on and place the jar in the back of your cupboard upside down.